EddieTheEd/Obsidian-Vault/002_Notes/Number Sets Notes.md

 Within all the **real** numbers exists numerous **subsets** of numbers.

-These are the definitions for all the subsets:
+These are the definitions for all the subsets, starting from the "smallest":

 **Natural/Counting Numbers:**